Welcome to Our Web Site

 You can now use this site to post your scores.
 You will need to know your Local MSGA # or your MSGA Member #.
 You can find that number in a book next to the computer in the pro shop.
 You can now post your scores from anywhere and don't have to wait to post at the pro-shop anymore.
 You can post any round from any course so no more excuses of forgetting or losing your score cards.
 Lets all remember your handicap is only accurate if you post every round.
 NO SANDBAGGING - PLEASE!
 Remember the system only works if we are all honest.

-From the Clubhouse 7/9/2015- July has arrived and so has the heat.
-The conditions are fantastic.
+From the Clubhouse 8/29/2015- September is almost here and so is the fall season.
 Tee times can be made 14 days in advance, call the pro shop at 586-2145.
 Here is some information about the hours of operation.
-The restaurant is open every day from 11am -8:00pm(Monday, Thursday, Saturday & Sunday) 11:am-9:00pm (Tuesday, Wednesday & Friday) unless we are experience poor weather conditions.
+The restaurant is open every day from 11am-8:00pm weekly unless we are experience poor weather conditions.
 If the weather is poor call the restaurant @ 585-2921 to make sure it is open.
 The business office hours are 9:00am-4pm.
 If we can assist you in any way please call 587-9751.

 Club Calendar and Newsletter